ibpdas/UK-Public-Sector-Data-Strategies/imact_dashboard.md

-# Data Strategy Impact
+# Data Strategy Impact Dash

-Three level model to track and communicate impact from more effective data management and use.
+Three level model to track and communicate impact and prioritise actions.

 ---